A pulled or strained calf muscle affects the muscles and tendons in the back of the lower leg.

 Blood cells that collect in muscle tissue can form a hematoma or a blood clot.
 A doctor can use a minimally invasive procedure called aspiration to treat a hematoma.

-However, it is possible to use gentle stretches and physical therapy to maintain mobility and stabilize the knee and ankle joints while they heal.
+However, it is possible to use gentle stretches and physical therapy to maintain mobility and stabilize the knee and ankle joints while the calf heals.

 Helpful stretches include: